msymeonides/Migrate3D/README.md

 ### Angle Between Cell Vectors:

-The magnitude of two vectors separated by n time points.
-The magnitude is found by subtracting a cell’s coordinates over n time points.
-From these magnitudes we are able to get the angle (will be described better)
+The angle is calculated by the magnitude of two vectors separated by n time points.

 ## Summary Sheet